-Martin Luther King Jr.’s Son Slams Mike Pence For His Comparison Of His Father To Donald Trump
+Martin Luther King Jr’s Son Slams Mike Pence For His Comparison Of His Father To Donald Trump

-Martin Luther King Jr.’s son has just spoken out over Vice President Mike Pence’s comparison of his father with Donald Trump, suggesting that Martin Luther King Jr. had nothing in common with the president.
+Martin Luther King Jr.’s son has just spoken out over Vice President Mike Pence’s comparison of his father to Donald Trump, suggesting that Martin Luther King Jr. had nothing in common with the president.

-As The Hill report, King’s son stated that his father spent his whole life building bridges rather than walls
+As the Hill reports, King’s son stated that his father spent his whole life building bridges rather than walls.

 “The vice president attempted to compare the president to Martin Luther King Jr. Martin Luther King Jr. was a bridge builder, not a wall builder.”

-According to CNN, many people were shocked when Mike Pence brought up the famous civil rights activist around the time of Martin Luther King Jr.’s birthday when he spoke on CBS’ Face the Nation and borrowed a line from King’s revered “I Have A Dream” speech to suggest that his words echoed Donald Trump’s thoughts about building a border wall and the president’s idea of bringing political parties together today to achieve this feat.
+According to CNN, many people were shocked when Mike Pence brought up the famous civil rights activist — around the time of Martin Luther King Jr.’s birthday — when he spoke on CBS’ Face the Nation.
+Pence borrowed a line from King’s revered “I Have A Dream” speech to suggest that his words echoed Donald Trump’s thoughts about building a border wall, and the president’s idea of bringing political parties together today to achieve this feat.

 “The hearts and minds of the American people today are thinking a lot about it being the weekend we are remembering the life and the work of Rev. Martin Luther King Jr. One of my favorite quotes from Dr. King was, ‘Now is the time to make real the promises of democracy.’
 You think of how he changed America, he inspired us to change through the legislative process to become a more perfect union.”